zhuorantan/TelegramGPT/README.md

 - `--chat-id`

-Optionally set `--chat-id` to restrict the bot to a specific chat.
+Optionally set `--chat-id` to restrict the bot to specific chats.
 To allow multiple chats, set `--chat-id` multiple times.
 If no `--chat-id` is set, the bot will accept messages from any chat.